 All applicants will be provided with an information sheet describing the community service/self-sufficiency requirement at the time they make their final application.
 At the time the lease is signed, the property manager will again provide the head of household with the community service information sheet.
-The head of household will be asked to declare which household members are exempt from community service and provide the appropriate verifications.
+Each household member will be asked to declare if they are exempt from community service and provide the appropriate verifications.